Grand Reef Casino Review

 Pokies and Games at Grand Reef Casino

 The Playtech games offered by Grand Reef are plentiful in both quantity and quality.
-Among the numerous poker machines (slots for the non-Aussies) available for play, the casino offers a full selection of Marvel comic games such as Blade, Hulk, X-Men, Fantastic Four, Elektra and more if you are so inclined.
-There are also a wide selection of progressive jackpot games which are tied into the Playtech-wide progressive jackpot pools.
+Among the numerous poker machines (slots for the non-Aussies) available for play, there are a wide selection of progressive jackpot games which are tied into the Playtech-wide progressive jackpot pools.
 This means the jackpots grow as people from numerous different casinos contribute to them every day, and the big ones like Beach Life are often won in the millions (see below for a full list of current jackpots on offer).
 In addition, Grand Reef sports a bunch of traditional casino table games including various games of Blackjack, Video Poker, Roulette, Craps, Caribbean Stud as well as more exotic table and parlour games that you probably won't find at Crown Casino or Star City.

 On the operations side of things, toll free telephone support and local fax numbers are available in both Australia and New Zealand and the casino supports direct bank deposits from local banks using your "Pay Anyone" internet banking facility.
-The casino originally opened with an unlimited withdrawal policy, but this has since been changed to a maximum of $25,000 per month.
-However in practice we have found that the casino regularly attempts to pay players in weekly or monthly instalments of as little as $500 at a time.
-The money gets there in the end, but its a far cry from what is advertised on the website, and there is no way that they will pay you as frequently or in the amounts that they advertise.
-Just read the comments below if you need any further corroboration.
+It also allows account holders to use Australian or New Zealand dollars as their native currency.
+The casino originally opened with an unlimited withdrawal policy, but this has since been changed to a maximum of $25,000 per month in the terms and conditions.
+However the reality is a stark contrast to the T&Cs.
+In practice we have found that the casino regularly attempts to pay players in weekly or monthly instalments of as little as $500 at a time.
+The money gets there in the end, but its a far cry from what is stipulated on the website, and there is no way that they will pay you as frequently or in the amounts that they advertise.
+Just read the comments from players below if you need any further corroboration.